C-BJ/awesome-zig/CONTRIBUTING.md

 - Add and improve categories.
 - Refine project description.
 - Add more projects
-- Make existing content conform to the specified style.

 ## Removing Projects
 We don't remove projects unless they are outright broken or pronounced deprecated by another project or by its author.